Update: We have updated our Manifesto for Counties to reflect the new government taking office and our councils’ latest priorities.

 The Devolution Framework has undoubtedly provided the geographical parameters and governance arrangements for spreading devolution to county and rural areas.
 However, turbocharging devolution and the local growth agenda requires a genuine two-way negotiation process with cross-departmental buy-in to devolve the most ambitious set of powers possible, while brigading the separate funding streams which support the building blocks of growth into a single funding pot for local areas.

 Too often in recent devolution negotiations, this approach has been lacking.
 The scope of powers, freedoms and flexibilities on offer has been restricted by a lack of ambition and Whitehall resistance.
-Moreover, while some progress has been made, there remains a prioritisation of the metro-mayors and city devolution: meaning only a small number of urban Combined Authorities have so far benefited from commitments to ‘Level 4’ deals and consolidated multi-year funding arrangements.
+Moreover, while some progress has been made, there remains a prioritisation of the metro-mayors and city devolution.
+This means only a small number of urban Combined Authorities have so far benefited from the previous government to commitments to ‘Level 4’ deals and consolidated multi-year funding arrangements.

 The County Councils Network proposals below set out the need to extend the scope of devolved powers on offer, with the negotiation of more extensive powers, flexibilities and funding that could deliver more ambitious proposals around skills and employment, strategic planning, transport, fiscal devolution, net-zero and public service reform.
-To access the most extensive powers, there also needs to be more flexibility on the leadership requirements of devolved governance models.
-Although a directly elected mayor/leader of a county council, unitary authority or CCA provides a more suitable alternative to the existing metro-mayor model, county devolution still needs to be pragmatic, and reflect the political complexity of agreeing a change in governance model locally.
+To access the most extensive powers, there also needs to be more flexibility on the leadership requirements of devolved governance models and reflect the political complexity of agreeing a change in governance model locally.

 Priority 3